zpoint/skypilot/demo/README.md

 2. **Check Port**: Make sure port 8000 is not already in use
 3. **Check Environment**: Verify you're in the correct directory and virtual environment

-## Development

-To modify the demo mode behavior:

-1. **Edit `demo_mode.py`**: Main implementation file
-2. **Add New Mock Data**: Add new JSON5 files and update the loading logic
-3. **Extend Functionality**: Add new mock functions as needed

-The demo mode automatically patches SkyPilot functions when `demo_mode.py` is imported, making it easy to extend and customize.